 The Corporate Transparency Act's impact on law firms

-Next year, on January 1 the beneficial ownership information (BOI) reporting requirement imposed by the Corporate Transparency Act (CTA) is scheduled to go into effect.
-The CTA requires statutorily-created business entities (other than those exempted) to file a BOI report providing personally identifiable information about the individuals who own or control the entity, among other information.
+The Corporate Transparency Act (CTA) requires statutorily-created business entities (other than those exempted) to file a beneficial ownership information (BOI) report that provides personally identifiable information about the individuals who own or control the entity, among other information.

-According to Congress, a beneficial ownership reporting requirement is necessary to help identify “malign actors” who are using business entities to launder money and commit other financial crimes in the United States.
+According to Congress, the beneficial ownership reporting requirement is necessary to help identify “malign actors” who are using business entities to launder money and commit other financial crimes in the United States.
 The report is filed with the Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) and the information will be maintained in a private database, with access restricted mainly to federal law enforcement, state law enforcement (with a court order), and financial institutions (with the company’s consent) and can be accessed only for certain specific purposes.
-The final rule implementing the reporting requirement was issued by FinCEN on September 29, 2022.

 Much has been written about the impact of the CTA on small businesses.
 However, the CTA will also have a significant impact on law firms.
 That impact may be felt in a number of ways including the following: